 Before frosting a cake, Joy Lepak of St. Albert, Alberta, says, “Place strips of waxed paper under the bottom layer.
 After frosting, carefully remove the paper.
 You’ll have a clean plate.”
-This is the ultimate vanilla cake you should enjoy on your birthday.
+Learn more cake frosting tips.

 Sprinkle on Some Sugar

 Mrs. N. Dagerin of Levy County, Florida says, “I’ve found that sprinkling confectioners’ sugar on the cake plate will prevent the cake from sticking when you serve it later.”

 To get cakes to pop out of the pan easily, reader Noalene Shows of Inverness, Mississippi, says, “Melt about 2 tablespoons of butter or margarine and pour it into the pan.
 Then turn the pan around and around until it’s coated evenly on the bottom and sides.
 Put the pan in the freezer and the butter or margarine hardens in a few minutes.
 Pour the batter into the pan and bake.
 The cake never sticks to the pan.”
 The only exception?
 Our Test Kitchen recommends shortening for Bundt pans.